-The camera contains its own power supplies inside, so it can be powered by unregulated 12 V DC power source - the input voltage can be anywhere between 10 and 14 V. However, some parameters (like cooling efficiency) can degrade if the supply drops below 12 V.
+The camera can be powered by unregulated 12 V DC power source - the input voltage can be anywhere between 10 and 14 V. However, cooling efficiency can degrade if the supply drops below 12 V.

-C2 camera measures its input voltage and provides it to the control software.
+C1+ camera measures its input voltage and provides it to the control software.
 Input voltage is displayed in the Cooling tab of the Imaging Camera tool in SIPS.
-This feature is important especially if you power the camera from batteries.
+This feature is important especially if the camera is powered from batteries.

-Figure 14: 12 V DC/5 A power supply adapter for C2 camera
+Figure 12: 12 V DC/5 A power supply adapter for C1+ camera